nickshanahan13/SQL_retail_sales_db/README.md

 GROUP BY year, month
 ORDER BY year DESC;
 ```
--- Best selling month of 2023 was February
+- Best selling month of 2023 was February
--- Best selling monht of 2022 was July
+- Best selling month of 2022 was July

 ### Q.8 Write a SQL query to find the top 5 customers based on the highest total sales